CLEARING UP THE MIST AROUND THE GREAT APES

 • Largest, Stockiest body of all gorillas

 • 17 to 20 individuals in a group

 • dark hair

 • More diverse than mountain gorillas.
-Leaves and pith, relying heavily on fruit which makes up 25% of their total diet.
+Leaves and pith, rely heavily on fruit which makes up 25% of their diet.
 When they include insects in their diet, eastern lowland gorillas prefer ants.

 Mountain gorilla.
 Population: about 1,063

 • The mountains of Virunga straddling Rwanda and DRC, and Southern Uganda, as well as the slopes of Bwindi forest in Uganda.